River is negotiating the return of Gonzalo Montiel: how are the negotiations with Sevilla?

 More news and current affairs about River:

 Martín Demichelis’s team is having a large transfer market and has managed to close hierarchy reinforcements for the second half of the 2023 season.
 Ramiro Funes Mori and the aforementioned Manuel Lanzini, both as free agents, and Facundo Colidio have already arrived.
-Now, the managers, led by President Jorge Brito, are thinking of negotiating the right-back.
-It is a difficult operation since Montiel is a national team player and he is too young to return to Argentine soccer (he is barely 26 years old) but Sevilla’s needs are different and these open the possibility of a return to fruition.
-Now, everything will depend on the options that the player has and his desire to wear the red band again.
+Now, the directors, headed by President Jorge Brito, were thinking of Monitel but, in the last few hours, sources close to 90min confirmed that the right back will NOT return to the Núñez club.
+This was a difficult operation since he is a national team player and too young to return to Argentine soccer (he is only 26 years old) despite his lack of minutes.

-In addition, the position of right back is a position that needs to be reinforced despite the good current status of Milton Casco and the low participation of Andrés Herrera.
-Faced with this situation, Demichelis would welcome the world champion in Qatar 2022 with open arms.
+Despite the fact that the step was not finally taken, the right-back position is a position that needs to be reinforced despite the good current status of Milton Casco and the low participation of Andrés Herrera.
+Faced with this situation, Demichelis could ask the managers for the arrival of a hierarchy player in this position.

 For which other players is River negotiating?